xamarin/docs-archive/Recipes/ios/standard_controls/text_field/validate_input/README.md

 ## Via EditingDidEnd

-The `EditingDidEnd` event is raised when a user moves focus from a control, either from selecting the next control, or from clicking the <span class="UIItem">Done</span>
+The `EditingDidEnd` event is raised when a user moves focus from a control, either from selecting the next control, or from clicking the **Done** button.
-button.
 The border properties on the text field can be accessed via the underlying `Layer` object:

 ```